RajaHasnain7/Sentinel5P-AQI-Toolkit/README.md

 #### How to Create a `.geojson` File:
 1. Use [geojson.io](https://geojson.io) to generate a custom `.geojson` file for your area of interest.
-2. Save the file locally and provide its path in the `--aoi_file_path` parameter.
+2. Save the file locally (or in Google drive) and provide its path in the `--aoi_file_path` parameter.

 The name of your area of interest will be automatically derived from the `.geojson` file name.